College Basketball on ABC: 1960s

+1970s

 In the 1977–78 season, C.D.
 Chesley (who controlled the rights to the Atlantic Coast Conference (ACC) at the time) wanted NBC to televise select ACC games as part of its national package as it had done the previous few years.
 However, NBC wanted to feature intersectional games.
 This action greatly upset Chesley, who wound up selling the rights to the ACC Tournament final to ABC.
 ABC would televise the 1978 ACC Tournament final as part of Wide World of Sports.
-The game, called by Jim Lampley and Bill Russell, marked the first time Duke University's Blue Devils basketball team played on national television.
+The game, called by Keith Jackson and Bill Russell, marked the first time Duke University's Blue Devils basketball team played on national television.

-1987–2014
+1980s

 When ABC's coverage began in 1987, the network primarily covered the Big Ten, Big 8 and Pac-10 Conferences.

+In the 1987–88 season, ABC did not air any college basketball games during the last three weekends of February due to the network's coverage of the Winter Olympics.

+1990s

+Coverage by ABC steadily increased during the early 1990s; by the 1991–92 season, ABC was carrying regional games in many timeslots on Saturday and Sunday afternoons.

 By 1991 (around the time NBC was phasing out their own college basketball coverage), ABC ramped up its basketball coverage in an effort to fill the void.
 As a result, the network also started to cover games focusing on teams from the Atlantic Coast Conference (ACC) and Southeastern Conference (SEC).
 Otherwise, it was essentially, a considerable hodge-podge with an ACC game one week, or a Pac-10 or Big 10 game the next.
 The games that were broadcast were a hodge-podge of conference matchups even after the ESPN on ABC brand change, with SEC and Big East match-ups occasionally being shown alongside frequent ACC, Big 12 and Pac-10 match-ups.

 ABC's early regular season broadcasts were, for the most part, technically time buys from organizations such as Raycom (particularly, around 1990–91) or sister network ESPN.
 This in return, was a way to avoid union contracts which require that 100% of network shows had to use crew staff who were network union members.
 During the early 1990s, Raycom paid ABC US$1.8 million for six weeks of network airtime of 26 regional games.
 The format allowed Raycom to control the games and sell the advertising.

-In the 1987–88 season, ABC did not air any college basketball games during the last three weekends of February due to the network's coverage of the Winter Olympics.
-As previously mentioned, coverage by ABC steadily increased during the early 1990s; by the 1991–92 season, ABC was carrying regional games in many timeslots on Saturday and Sunday afternoons.
 By 1997, ABC's presenting sponsor was Paine Webber.

+Starting in 1997, coverage of the PGA Tour limited the number of games that the network showed; this continued through 2006.